joergschultzelutter/robotframework-remoterunner-ssl/README.md

   --test-connection     Use this test option to check if both client and server are properly configured.
 Returns a simple 'ok' string if the client was able to establish a connection to
                         the server and user/pass were ok --output-dir ROBOT_OUTPUT_DIR
                         Output directory which will host your output files.
-If a nonexisting dictionary is specified, it will be created for you.Default: current directory
+If a nonexisting dictionary is specified, it will be created for you.
+Default: current directory
   --input-dir ROBOT_INPUT_DIR [ROBOT_INPUT_DIR ...]
                         Input directory (containing your robot tests).
 You can specify this parameter multiple times, if necessary.
+Default: current directory
   --output-file ROBOT_OUTPUT_FILE
                         Robot Framework output file name.
 Default name = remote_output.xml --log-file ROBOT_LOG_FILE